Volume 7, Issue 1 (Vol 7, No 1 2026) 2026, 7(1): 20-33 | Back to browse issues page

 URL: http://jeche.ir/article-1-383-en.html

-Background and Aim: Autism Spectrum Disorder (ASD) is a prevalent neurodevelopmental condition characterized by significant challenges in aggression, sleep disturbances, and executive functioning.
-This study aimed to predict aggression based on sleep problems and executive functions in children with ASD in Tehran during 2021-2022.
+Background and Aim Autism Spectrum Disorder (ASD) is a prevalent neurodevelopmental condition associated with aggression, sleep problems, and impaired executive functioning.
+This study aimed to predict aggression based on sleep problems and executive functions in children with ASD in Tehran, Iran.

-Research Method: In this descriptive-correlational study, 118 children with ASD were selected via convenience sampling from three centers in Tehran.
-Data were collected using the Child Aggression Questionnaire (Parent Form; Yavari et al., 2008), the Children’s Sleep Habits Questionnaire (CSHQ; Owens et al., 2000), and the Behavior Rating Inventory of Executive Function (BRIEF; Gioia et al., 2000).
-Data were analyzed using correlation matrices and multiple regression analysis via SPSS-23.
+Research Methods In this descriptive-correlational study during 2021-2022, 118 children with ASD were selected via convenience sampling from three treatment centers in Tehran.
+Data were collected using the Child Aggression Questionnaire (Parent Form), Owens et al.’s Children’s Sleep Habits Questionnaire (CSHQ), and the Behavior Rating Inventory of Executive Function (BRIEF).
+Data were analyzed using a correlation test and multiple regression analysis in SPSS software, version 23.

-Conclusion: Sleep disturbances significantly exacerbate aggression in children with ASD by undermining cognitive control, suggesting that effective interventions must simultaneously target sleep hygiene and executive function enhancement.
+Conclusion Sleep problems significantly exacerbate aggression in children with ASD by negatively affecting cognitive functions.
+Therefore, effective interventions should simultaneously target sleep hygiene and executive function enhancement.

 Type of Study: Applicable | Subject: Special